 If it is too long, cut it to length with a hacksaw.
 Attach the dishwasher drain hose to the dishwasher nipple on the side of the disposal and tighten the hose clamp.

 Finally, lock the disposal into place by inserting a screwdriver in the mounting lug and turning clockwise until the mounting ears bottom out.
 Plug in the disposal and listen to the sweet sound of food being ground into oblivion.

-Mike Klimek is a licensed contractor and president of Pro Handyman Corp.
-Questions may be sent by email to: email@example.com.
-Or, mail to: P.O.
-Box 96761, Las Vegas, NV 89193.
-His Web address is: www.pro-handyman.com.
+Mike Klimek is a licensed contractor and owner of Las Vegas Handyman.
+Questions may be sent by email to email@example.com.
+Or, mail to 4710 W. Dewey Drive, No. 100, Las Vegas, NV 89118.
+His web address is www.handymanoflasvegas.com.